torvalds/linux/Documentation/virt/hyperv/vpci.rst

 the Hyper-V host, and uses this information to allocate MMIO space for the BARs.
-That MMIO space is then setup to be associated with the host bridge so that it works when generic PCI subsystem code in Linux processes the BARs.
+That MMIO space is then setup to be associated with the host bridge so that it works when generic PCI subsystem code in GNU/Linux processes the BARs.

 Finally, hv_pci_probe() creates the root PCI bus.
-At this point the Hyper-V virtual PCI driver hackery is done, and the normal Linux PCI machinery for scanning the root bus works to detect the device, to perform driver matching, and to initialize the driver and device.
+At this point the Hyper-V virtual PCI driver hackery is done, and the normal GNU/Linux PCI machinery for scanning the root bus works to detect the device, to perform driver matching, and to initialize the driver and device.